 Mental Competency: Not judged in a court of law to be of unsound mind

-ID Requirements: You must provide your Montana driver's license or Montana ID number when you register.
-If you do not provide either of these numbers you will need to provide the last four digits of your social security number.
-If you have none of these numbers you will need to provide another form of identification.
-An acceptable ID shows your name and current address(paycheck stub, utility bill, bank statement, or government document)
+ID requirements for Voter Registration: You must provide your Montana driver’s license number or Montana MVD ID number when you register.
+If you do not have a Montana driver’s license number or MVD ID number, you will need to provide the last 4 digits of your Social Security number.
+If you have neither number, you will need to provide another form of identification.

 OBTAINING A VOTER REGISTRATION FORM